Early College Scholars Program

 All dual enrollment courses may be counted toward the 15 college credits required for a student to become an "Early College Scholar."
 Certain dual enrollment courses may also qualify as part of the Commonwealth College Course Collaborative.
 This collaborative, involving all Virginia two- and four-year colleges and universities except Virginia Military Institute, provides a set of academic courses that fully transfer as core requirements and degree credits.

-For more information about dual enrollment, Early College Scholars, or the Commonwealth College Course Collaborative, please contact Mrs. Tracy Robertson, VDOE English coordinator at 804-371-7585.
+For more information about Early College Scholars or the Commonwealth College Course Collaborative, please contact Mrs. Tracy Robertson, VDOE English coordinator at 804-371-7585.

 Early College Scholars Agreement & Certificate